emotion-js/emotion/packages/css/README.md

-# emotion
+# @emotion/css

-The [emotion](https://www.npmjs.com/package/emotion) package is framework agnostic and the simplest way to use Emotion.
+The [@emotion/css](https://www.npmjs.com/package/@emotion/css) package is framework agnostic and the simplest way to use Emotion.

 ## Table of Contents